Senths02/portfolio/src/content/watch-party-data.md

 ### Transforming industry standards
 This project formed part of a wider initiative to inform large scale change.

->It was essential that the pilot fulfilled user needs.
-But we also needed to consider public service ambitions and business needs.
+>It was essential that the pilot fulfilled user needs, but we also needed to consider:
+>- Public interest
+>- Business needs.

 <br>